Bonn American High School: Sports

 The boys soccer program was hugely successful throughout BAHS's existence.
 In the 70's and 80's several conference championships were won including 1972, 1973, 1976, and 1978–1981.
 The 1978 team was 6-0-0 with a goal differential of 34-5 placing 6 players on the All-conference team.
-BAHS had a 20+ game winning streak including 3 straight undefeated seasons from 1978–80.
+BAHS had a 20+ game winning streak including 3 straight undefeated seasons from 1978 to 1980.

 Baseball was passionately played during the summer months in Bonn.
 Shapiro Field, home of the Little League program until 1972, was considered one of the best baseball fields in Europe.
 Unfortunately Shapiro Field was torn down in 1973 allowing the American Club to expand and build additional tennis courts.
 The 1972 little league team won its final games at Shapiro Field against Camp New Amsterdam 9-1 & 9–2.
 One week later at the regional tournament in Bitburg Bonn lost to the eventual European Champion Bitburg 2–0, beat Bremerhaven 15–4, finally losing to Ramstein 2–0.
 In 1973 at the regional tournament in Wiesbaden Bonn lost 11–1 against Ramstein, beat Karlsruhe 5-2 while eliminated 3-2 by Wiesbaden in game 3.
 Steve de Santo was tournament Homerun King hitting 2 Homeruns in three games while Joe Pino Sr. was head coach.

 After going 0–16 in 1979, Bonn won the European Championship in 1984 in the Senior Baseball Division (16–18 yrs) representing Europe at the World Championships in the USA.